Russ Harvey Consulting - Computer and Internet Services

 Keep a separate set of backups of current files onsite in case of an immediate problem with your computer, such as a file that is accidentally deleted or corrupted.

-You'll need to choose a hardware device that will store the amount of information you have on your computer's hard drives as well as the software needed to perform the backup.
+You'll need to choose a hardware device that will store the amount of information you have on your computer's hard drives as well as the backup software included with your operating system or third-party commercial programs needed to perform the backup/restore.

 The price and capacity of USB external hard drives and thumb drives provide the best and most workable solution for most people.